 - Allow your item to dry completely before displaying or using.

 - As an alternative to sandpaper you can purchase a product called liquid sander.
 Home Depot carries one called Klean-Strip.
 It cleans and removed shiny surfaces at the same time, helping to create a suitable surface for new paint.
 This product can be used indoors.
+There’s also one called Krud Kutter Prepaint Cleaner which cleans the surface and can be painted over after just ten minutes

 - Use paints that are specifically formulated to adhere to plastics.
 There are several available on the market such as Krylon Fusion for Plastic®, Valspar® Plastic Spray Paint, and Rust-Oleum Specialty Paint For Plastic Spray.